 The meetinghouse and cemetery called “Delp’s”, on Indian Creek Road (the line between Henry Funk and Samuel Moyer’s land), are a striking reminder of the Funkite schism.
 The cemetery, used by Franconia Mennonites in early years, was used by Funkites into the 19th century.
 The meetinghouse was moved to the cemetery from its original location at the intersection of Yoder Road and Rt.
-113, where it had been built circa 1815 for Funkite worship meetings on the farm of Jacob Moyer, grandson of deacon Christian Moyer.
-Others of Christian’s grandchildren were also members of the fellowship that he had excommunicated during the war.
+113, where it had been built circa 1815 for Funkite worship on the farm of Jacob Moyer, grandson of deacon Christian Moyer.
+Others of Christian’s grandchildren also joined the fellowship that he excommunicated during the war.
 Some never returned to the Mennonite Church, moving into the Church of the Brethren or Brethren in Christ when the Funkite church died out in the early 19th century.

-The oldest surviving gravestone in Delp’s Cemetery (no longer readable) was for “H. M. 1737”.
+The oldest surviving gravestone in Delp’s Cemetery (no longer readable) is for “H. M. 1737”.
 This was Hans Moyer, the immigrant, of Lower Salford, who made his will that year.
 He was likely Mennonite, though his children moved to the Reformed Church.
 Most were still minors at the time of his death.

 Samuel Moyer, fraktur artist and pioneer